Marin35/datathon-energy/README.md

 ## Documentation and sources

+We are using Leaflet for the construction and visualization of the map.

 We have used the data from the following websites to create our scoring system:

 - https://www.data.gouv.fr/fr/datasets/mode-de-deplacement-domicile-travail/